 Progesterone improves sexual performance in [male] rats .
 Consequently, progesterone should also improve sexual performance in men due to similarities to human neuro-endocrine mechanisms.
 Indeed, patients receiving progesterone reported more frequent morning erections and distinctively improved sexual performance.

 However, no source or other information (e.g., study design, route/dosage, etc.) was provided.
 The claim was probably based on anecdotal clinical experience.
 In addition, the chapter makes some problematic statements like “progesterone prevents prostate cancer” and “progesterone treats autism”, along with ample reference to low-quality unpublished clinical experience, that seriously hurt its credibility.

 High-dose progestogen monotherapy with cyproterone acetate (CPA) or MPA is widely used to suppress sexual desire and function in men with sexual deviance, including hypersexuality, paraphilias, and sex offenses (Wiki; Codispoti, 2008).
 This therapy results in strong sexual suppression and is very effective.
 Its efficacy is thought to be due to suppression of testosterone levels.
-However, there is evidence that progestogenic activity in the brain itself and/or increased prolactin levels secondary to progestogenic activity may also be involved (Zumpe, Clancy, & Michael, 1997; Wiki).
+However, there is some evidence that progestogenic activity in the brain itself and/or increased prolactin levels secondary to progestogenic activity may also be involved (Zumpe, Clancy, & Michael, 1997; Rastrelli, Corona, & Maggi, 2015; Wiki).
 Although estrogens suppress testosterone levels and increase prolactin levels similarly to progestogens and have likewise been used in the treatment of male sexual deviance (Wiki; Wiki), they are also known to have beneficial effects on sexual desire in both women and men (Wallen et al., 1984; Wibowo, Schellhammer, & Wasserug, 2011; Cappelletti & Wallen, 2016; Santoro et al., 2016; Gilbert et al., 2017).
 In relation to this, estrogens may not result in the same degree of suppression of sexual desire and function as progestogens.
 As with CPA and MPA, progesterone alone by intramuscular injection has been found to substantially suppress sexual desire and function in men (Wiki; Regan, 1998).